-A letter of application, full CV/résumé (including photo) and contact details of three referees should be sent to:
+Please see below for a detailed Job Description and submit a letter of application, full CV/résumé (including photo) and contact details of three referees by email to:

 Aligned with the recommendations of the International Task Force on Child Protection, we hold ourselves to a high standard of effective recruiting practices with specific attention to child protection.